danger/peril/docs/setup_for_org.md

 Then create a new integration (use `peril-[my-org]`, there is a global namespace.)
 At the bottom is the option to only allow this integration to run on your org, you want this ticked probably.

+With respect to permissions, my recommendations are:

+* Repo Metadata: Read
+* Issues: Read & Write
+* Pull Requests: Read & Write

+It's trivial to go and change these later as you think of more rules that need different events.

-Once this is created, you need to install the integration on your GitHub org. [explain process for this].
-Also download the integration github signing key and keep track of the integration ID, you'll need this later.
+Once this is created, download the integration github signing key and keep track of the integration ID, you'll need this later.

-You can do the same thing on your user account too BTW.

 ## Repo Settings